singh-man/books/crackingTheCoding/17_hard.md

 40  }
 ```

-You might notice that the quadratic formula usually gives us two answers (see the+ or - part), yet in our code, we only use the (+) result.
+You might notice that the quadratic formula usually gives us two answers (see the + or - part), yet in our code, we only use the (+) result.
 We never checked the (-) answer.
 Why is that?

 The existence of the "alternate" solution doesn't mean that one is the correct solution and one is "fake".
 It means that there are exactly two values for x which will correctly fulfill our equation: 2x² - 2sx  + (s² -t) = 0.